duarteocarmo/duarteocarmo.com/content/posts/48-python-boilerplate.md

 ## [Pip-tools](https://pip-tools.readthedocs.io/en/latest/) for dependency management

 Now I don't want to start a packaging war.
 If [Poetry](https://python-poetry.org/) works for you, then by all means, go for it.
 I've tried most of the stuff out there, from the good old `pip freeze > requirements.txt`, [pipenv](https://pipenv.pypa.io/en/latest/), all the way to Poetry.
 After many battles, I've stuck with [pip-tools](https://github.com/jazzband/pip-tools).
 Pip-tools strikes the right balance between simplicity, effectiveness, and speed.
 And yes, _speed_ matters.
-I don't want to way a whole minute for my dependencies to compile.
+I don't want to wait a whole minute for my dependencies to compile.

 With recent pip updates, I can just specify my dependencies in a `pyproject.toml` and install them with `pip install -e .`.
 However, there are benefits to pinning your dependencies using something like [pip-tools](https://github.com/jazzband/pip-tools#pip-tools--pip-compile--pip-sync).
 Especially in Machine Learning environments.
 Yes Anaconda exists - but speed _is_ a requirement.